Your Guide for Moving Internationally from the U.S.

 Those estimates for moving internationally vary widely, ranging from 2.2 million current expatriates to 6.8 million.
 Also varying widely are the reasons people move overseas.
 Many do it for work.
 Some want to see the world.
 Some just need a fresh start.

 Chances are the incidence of international moving will grow.
-Record numbers of students are choosing to take a semester or year to study abroad, or even moving abroad for full-time university.
+Upwards of 330,000 U.S. students studied abroad in the 2016-2017 school year — and that number keeps steadily growing.
 New graduates who couldn’t afford to study abroad but have the desire to live abroad are seeking out jobs and companies that will give them the ability to live and work overseas.
-Companies are also sending their long time employees and their families on long-term international assignments.
+Companies are also sending their long-time employees and their families on long-term international assignments.

 One thing everyone can agree on is that international moving can be tricky – and usually is best achieved, if the move is large in scale and in expected duration, by calling on an international moving company.
 Following is a guide for international moves, complete with tips from experts and veteran international movers.